 How to Juggle Kids, Schooling & Work During Coronavirus Shutdown

-Most of us are trying to juggle so much during this coronavirus shutdown: homeschooling, work, cooking, and so much more.
+Most of us are trying to do so much during this coronavirus shutdown.
 How can we do it all?
+Juggle kids, schooling, and work during the coronavirus shutdown.
 We talk with Julie Beem, Executive Director of Attachment and Trauma Network, an author on trauma and attachment and frequent workshop presenter.